preck273/Data-/README.md

 Module: Data processing

-Student: Precious

 ## Getting Started

 Ensure that you have node installed on your PC before executing the server to test the different endpoints.
-You can type this in the terminal to know if Node JS is already installed:
+You can execute the below command in the terminal to know if Node JS is already installed:

 `node -v`

-If there is a version present there is Node JS on your PC.
-If not download the LTS version from this link: https://nodejs.org/en.
+If Node.js is already installed on your computer, then you are good to go, otherwise, you can download the Long-Term Support (LTS) version of Node.js from the following site if you don't already have it installed: [https://nodejs.org/en].

 ## **Summary of the project structure**: